 The Fife Licensing Board determines licenses applications.
 You must be over 18 and will need a recognised, accredited training certificate for Personal Licence holders and to apply to Fife Licensing Board for a Personal Licence if you wish to:

 A Premises licence is required for premises where the sale of alcohol is part of the business.
 An application can be made by an individual over the age of 18, a company or an organisation involved in the sale of alcohol.
-If you wish to sell alcohol from premises that is not already licensed, you will need to apply for an Occasional licence.
-You can apply online
+Premises licences are transferable and remain in force with no time limit, subject to the payment of an annual fee.
+Failure to pay the annual fee may result in the loss of the licence.

 Late Hours Catering